kumarisback/musicPlayer/README.md

 # Playlist maker
-In this you can make playlist share your songs
+In this you can make playlist, share your songs to other and you can see trending songs.